Optimal tie-breaking rules: Discussion

 \end{proof}

-Thus, even though the agents are identical with $V_1=V_2$, a designer who cares about increasing effort is better off biasing the contest by setting $q=0$ or $q=1$.
-This is in contrast to Theorems \ref{thm:ratio} and \ref{thm:diff} where we saw that for ratio-form and difference-form contest success functions, the choice of tie-breaking rule does not matter for equilibrium effort with symmetric agents.
-Lemma \ref{blava} motivates us to make the following conjecture for the general case of $r<1$ and $V_1 \geq V_2$.
+Even though the agents are identical, a designer who cares about maximizing effort is better off biasing the contest in favor of one of the agents by committing to breaking ties in its favor.
+Note that this is in contrast to ratio-form and difference-form contests where we saw that with identical agents, the choice of tie-breaking rule has no effect on effort.